 When you sign up for Local Services Ads, you’ll be asked to set up a billing account that you can use to pay for your ads.

 Local Services Ads use Google Ads to power its billing and payment systems, so if you already have a Google Ads account, Local Services Ads will automatically reuse your Google Ads payment settings.
+Learn more about Managing Ads account billing setup from your manager account.

 If not, you’ll be able to provide either a credit card or bank account information and your account will be automatically charged as you incur charges.